-In determining payment and benefit levels under the various circumstances triggering the post-employment compensation provisions of our executive officers' employment agreements, the Board has drawn a distinction between voluntary terminations of employment and terminations of employment for cause, and terminations of employment without cause or as a result of a change in control of the Company.
-Payment in the latter circumstances has been deemed appropriate in light of the benefits to us described above, as well as the likelihood that the executive officer's departure is due, at least in part, to circumstances not within his or her control.
+In determining payment and benefit levels under the various circumstances triggering the postemployment compensation provisions of our Named Executive Officers' employment agreements, the Compensation Committee has drawn a distinction between voluntary terminations of employment and terminations of employment for cause, and terminations of employment without cause or as a result of a change in control of the Company.
+Payment in the latter circumstances has been deemed appropriate in light of the benefits to us described above, as well as the likelihood that the Named Executive Officer's departure is due, at least in part, to circumstances not within his or her control.
 In contrast, we believe that payments are not appropriate in the event of a termination of employment for cause or a voluntary resignation.